KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 Deliver what is needed

-"We didn't get what we asked for , but got what we needed"
+"We didn't get what we asked for, but got what we needed"